 Volunteers come from the community, businesses, local colleges and universities and other individuals who successfully pass a background check and attend volunteer training through the Read2Succeed program.

 - Who trains the Read2Succeed volunteers?

-The Foundation sponsors and delivers the training for volunteers in conjunction with OCPS ADDitions guidelines and policies.
+The Foundation sponsors and delivers the in person training for volunteers in conjunction with OCPS ADDitions guidelines and policies.
 During the fall, training sessions are offered at the Educational Leadership Center weekly.